lingobus/mpa-starter/README.md

 > An newest advanced full feature multi-page website starter

+> This project uses server render.
+For prerender version: see https://github.com/zzz945/mpa-starter

 ## Features
 1. webpack@4.2.0
 2. babel 7 with preset-env(using browserslist for browser compatibility)